omegand/File-Protector/README.md

 # Filep - File Encryption and Decryption CLI

-**WARNING: PASSWORD IS UNRECOVERABLE; DO NOT FORGET IT.
-ENCRYPTED FILES WILL BE LOST IF YOU FORGET YOUR PASSWORD.**
+**WARNING: ENCRYPTED FILES WILL BE LOST IF YOU FORGET YOUR PASSWORD.**

- This is a simple Command Line Interface (CLI) program designed for parallel encryption and decryption of files using a password.
-This tool provides a straightforward and secure way to process directories with file encryption and decryption functionalities.
+A simple Command Line Interface (CLI) program designed for parallel encryption and decryption of files using a password.

 ## Table of Contents